 Increasing project impact

-FEMS has been working together with Member Societies to support and increase the impact of a variety of activities, such as International Microorganism Day with the Portuguese Society of Microbiology and #EUROmicroMOOCs with the Spanish Society for Microbiology.
+We have been working together with our Member Societies to support and increase the impact of a variety of activities, such as International Microorganism Day with the Portuguese Society of Microbiology, and the #EUROmicroMOOCs with the Spanish Society for Microbiology.
+The #EUROmicroMOOC initiative has now published details of its results for all to see.

-As these successful examples have demonstrated, FEMS is in an ideal position to contribute to knowledge exchange between communities.
+As these successful examples have demonstrated, we are in an ideal position to contribute to knowledge exchange between communities.
 Promoting successful local initiatives, communicating and sharing those projects, and expanding them to a wider, international audience enables the community to have a unified approach and stronger impact.
 Therefore, we are inviting proposals from organizations who have projects where FEMS could provide:

 These proposals will be reviewed by our Board to see which could be incorporated into the delivery programme.